Tax Management India. Com

 X X X X Extracts X X X X

-..... me given to the appellants for the disposal of the sugar cannot be considered as reasonable.
+..... days time given to the appellants for the disposal of the sugar cannot be considered as reasonable.
 We think that the second respondent unreasonably rejected the apAppellants request to extend the time for the disposal of the sugar released for sale in the open market.
 He appears to have acted mechanically.
 7. For the reasons mentioned above we allow these appeals and direct the respondents (in accordance with the Orders made in these appeals on June 6, 1969) to release to the appellants an equivalent quantity of sugar for free sale out of the appellants quota of levy sugar for the season 1968-69 in lieu of the sugar that they had to surrender from out of the quota released to them for sale in the open market for the year 1967-68.
-The appellant .....
+The app .....

 X X X X Extracts X X X X